cilium/tetragon/README.md

 * detect privileged processes inside a Kubernetes workload

-While, we use a Kubernetes Kind cluster in this guide, users can also apply the same concepts in other Kubernetes platforms, bare-metal or VM environments.
+While, we use a Kubernetes Kind cluster in this guide, users can also apply the same concepts in other Kubernetes platforms, bare-metal, or VM environments.

 ### Requirements

 The base kernel should support [BTF](#btf-requirement) or the BTF file should be placed where Tetragon can read it.

-For reference the examples below use this [Vagrantfile](#btf-requirement) and we created our [Kind](https://kind.sigs.k8s.io/docs/user/quick-start/) cluster using the defaults options.
+For reference, the examples below use this [Vagrantfile](#btf-requirement) and we created our [Kind](https://kind.sigs.k8s.io/docs/user/quick-start/) cluster using the defaults options.